CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-DevOps-with-GitHub.md

 # Azure Immersion Workshop: DevOps with GitHub

+Instructor should make sure that the attendees follow the **lab guide** provided in the environment to perform the lab instead of lab guide from MCW repo.
+Because few instructions may differ from the provided lab guide and MCW repo lab guide.

 ### Known Issues and workarounds
 - [Know issues in Lab Steps](#know-issues-in-lab-steps)
 - [Copy paste issue](https://docs.cloudlabs.ai/Learner/Troubleshooting/CopyPaste)